 There are no TACs for any of the skates in this ecoregion.
 The demersal elasmobranch fauna of the Norwegian Sea comprises several species that also occur in the Barents Sea (Section 13) and/or the North Sea (Section 15).
-Further investigations are required and could also offer valuable additional information for managing the neighbouring ecoregions.
+Further investigations are required and could offer valuable information for the management of these neighbouring ecoregions.